 It’s simple really.
 WordPress is a robust and very flexible platform, it’s power is in its extensibility.
 There are tens and thousands of customization options, plugins and extensions through which you can build just about anything on your website.
 You are the one hosting your website (please choose wisely a hosting provider), which means your website’s performance, page loading speed and many more depend solely on YOU – no constant site outages, no limitations in terms of design or SEO.
 You have control over all aspects within your website.

 Additionally, since there are around 75 million websites built on WordPress, this means that just about any type of question, issues or bug that you may encounter – has been found, dealt with and fixed already somewhere, by someone.
 You just need to research it (read as ‘google it’) or ask our Support Team for assistance (valid for all Flothemes clients).

 And although the learning curve for WordPress is steeper, in comparison to Squarespace, once you get used to it, it’s fairly simple and straightforward.
-Thats especially true when you’re building a website on our new framework, with all tutorials and documentation integrated into your dashboard.
+That’s especially true when you’re building a website with our new block based page builder, with all tutorials and documentation integrated into your dashboard.
 We’ve taken great care and time to create an experience that’s more visual, easy to use and flexible.